Interested-Deving-1896/kde-eco-website/content/handbook/handbook_web.md

 KDE Eco tooling and documentation are provided by community members who have volunteered to contribute to this project for the benefit of all.
 Primary contributors include (listed in alphabetical order by first name): Arne Tarara, Cornelius Schumacher, Emmanuel Charruau, Karanjot Singh, Nicolas Fella, and Volker Krause.
 Thank you&mdash;your contributions make this handbook possible.

 The text of this version of the handbook was written and/or compiled from the above documentation by Joseph P. De Veaugh-Geiss.
 Olea Morris edited the text.
 Lana Lutz and Arwin Neil Baichoo made the book and website design as well as the images therein beautiful.
-Paul Brown made significant improvements to the Okular blog post adapted in Section ["First Eco-Certified Computer Program: KDE's Popular Document Reader Okular"](#sec:sec:okular).
+Paul Brown made significant improvements to the Okular blog post adapted for "Okular, The First Eco-Certified Computer Program" in Part II.
 Wikipedia was a source for several texts which were included here in modified form.
 Thank you to the community of Wikipedia writers and editors for making such a wonderful resource for all of us.
 See the end of each section for additional information about sources.

-The PDF of the handbook was generated using the [Evisogel](https://github.com/Wandmalfarbe/pandoc-latex-template) pandoc LaTeX template by [Pascal Wagler](https://github.com/Wandmalfarbe).

 ## Acknowledgments